MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 For some customer-deployed solutions, ISVs, Solution Integrators (SIs), and Managed Service Providers (MSPs) use [Azure Lighthouse](/azure/lighthouse/overview) or [Azure Managed Applications](/azure/azure-resource-manager/managed-applications/overview) to provide management and updates for the solution deployed within end-customer Azure subscriptions.

 Customer-deployed ISV solutions are considered a standard application workload from the perspective of Azure landing zones.
-As an ISV building customer-deployed software, you should consider the [Azure landing zones guidance](index.md) as you design your product to work with the [Azure landing zones design principles](../enterprise-scale/design-principles.md) your Azure customers adopt.
+Consider the [Azure landing zones guidance](index.md) as you design your product to work with the [Azure landing zones design principles](../enterprise-scale/design-principles.md) your Azure customers adopt.

 It's especially important for you to have a good understanding of the Azure landing zone concepts as you migrate your existing customers' workloads to Azure.